 General Research Interests

-I am currently working on three main lines of research: radical left parties; electoral change and mainstream conservatism; and gender differences in political engagement and behaviour.
+I am currently working on three main lines of research: radical left parties; electoral change; and gender differences in political engagement and behaviour.

 Radical Left Parties and Populism